 - sputum cultures, to help identify the microorganism that is causing the illness

 - arterial blood gas analysis, which measures the amounts of oxygen and carbon dioxide in the blood

 To prevent chest colds, people should wash their hands thoroughly.
-The CDC also recommend getting the flu vaccine.
+The

 The pneumococcal vaccine can help prevent pneumonia, a potential complication of a chest cold.
-However, doctors only recommend this to certain groups, such as people 65 or older and people with certain ongoing health issues.
+However, doctors only recommend this to

 Anyone who is concerned about developing a chest cold should avoid smoking and secondhand smoke.